null-open-security-community/Documentation/About-null-community/null-membership.md

 ## Becoming an Individual Member

-Individuals can only become members of the null organization by completing the [Membership Form](https://forms.gle/FZ25rMFvRFTuBYUcA) and paying dues, and complying with the following conditions:
+Individuals can only become members of the null organization by completing the [Membership Form](https://null.community/membership-application) and paying dues, and complying with the following conditions:

--   The Applicant agree to the [Code of Conduct](https://github.com/null-open-security-community/Documentation/CODE_OF_CONDUCT.md)
+-   The Applicant agrees to the [Code of Conduct](https://github.com/null-open-security-community/Documentation/CODE_OF_CONDUCT.md)

 -   Membership dues are paid by the Applicant.